 Another time that tends to be a great, less expensive time to go is New Years Day until late January.
 This time frame is after the Christmas Holidays and the peak tourist season is over.

 Another important factor when it comes to your budget is deciding if you are staying at one of the Walt Disney World Resort Hotels or a less expensive one in Orlando.
 Disney has a special offers page that you can go to and see if you qualify for savings.
+You may also consider using the Disney Payment Plan – you can get details here.

 Get Help From A Travel Agent